kylanj7/xLSTM-Model/readme.md

 **DEVELOPMENT PHASE - NOT PRODUCTION READY**

-A training pipeline that combines a custom xLSTM (Extended Long Short-Term Memory) neural network with historical market data to execute automated trading strategies through the Alpaca API.
+A comprehensive training framework that integrates a custom xLSTM (Extended Long Short-Term Memory) neural network with historical NASDAQ market data to visualize stock price predictions using Matplotlib.
+The pipeline features automatic data acquisition for NASDAQ tickers with metadata, robust data cleaning utilities for handling incomplete datasets, and automated testing scripts for efficient model training and evaluation.
+Comprehensive plotting.

 ## Features